pewtrusts/state-debt/src/partials/state-local.md

 **Division of borrowing between state and local governments.** The share of combined state and local debt issued by local governments.
-States where local governments borrow less tend to have higher debt levels.
+States in which local governments borrow less tend to have higher state debt levels.